 As a professional photographer, the aim is always to capture the image as accurately as possible.
 At the end of the shoot, there should be minimal retouching left to do – only minor adjustments that will add subtle enhancements.

-In this photography class Karl adds the finishing touches to the inner workings of the luxury Zenith watch.
-Working through the image, he identifies unnecessary distractions, removes unsightly dust and scratches and smoothes tonal transitions on the chrome metal of the watch.
+In this photography class, Karl adds the finishing touches to the inner workings of the luxury Zenith watch.
+Working through the image, he identifies unnecessary distractions, removes unsightly dust and scratches and smooths tonal transitions on the chrome metal of the watch.

 Using essential tools such as the Clone Stamp, Filters and Unsharp Mask and techniques such as Burn and Dodge, Karl makes small but important adjustments to the image, adding the final punch and clarity to the smaller details of the watch.
 He clearly explains each part of the retouching process and his workflow, ensuring your understand each step.

-At the end of this class you’ll have an understanding of how to identify retouching requirements and know how to use essential Photoshop tools for best effect.
+At the end of this class, you’ll understand how to identify retouching requirements and how to use essential Photoshop tools for best effect.

 - Product Photography: How to retouch a luxury watch

 - Photoshop retouching tips for product photography